Decent-Partners/Decent-overview/README.md

 - be operated as a publicly owned and operated entity.
 - commission partners to develop projects that advance the mission.
 - be capable of holding a wide range of cross-chain crypto-assets including currencies and tokens.
-- be operated in a secure, auditable and regulatory compliant manner.
+- be operated in a secure, auditable and transparent manner.
-- be managed via an transparent, intuitive and scalable governance system ("Mother DAO").
+- be managed via an transparent, intuitive and scalable governance system ("MetaDAO").

 **SHOULD**
 - prioritise initial investment from on-chain treasuries to ensure transparent public ownership.